McHauge/companion-module-generic-variables/README.md

 **V0.0.2**

-- Updated feedbacks to thenew boolean type.
+- Updated feedbacks to the new boolean type.

+**V0.0.3**

+- Fix updatescript to the new version.